 For example; consider The Roxbury, a hotel near Stratton Falls in New York State.
 Rather than completely shut down their spa to minimize risk, they began offering individual and family reservations of the hot tub, sauna, steam room, and relaxation room.
 This meant that guests got to experience the luxury of privacy while allowing the hotel to still generate income.

-At the heart of agile is an emphasis on people, rather than process.
+At the heart of agile is an emphasis on people, rather than processes.
 Leaders of agile teams ensure that their people have the information and resources necessary to make good decisions, rather than offering them checklists and constant guidance.
 The goal here is to build teams with enough competency and confidence that they’re able to function as autonomously as possible.

 The Fairmont at Copley Plaza in Boston, Massachusetts takes this principle to heart (even if they don’t know it).
 They’ve invested a lot of time and money into developing a variety of training programs for their employees.
 These programs include opportunities for cross-training, which help their employees understand the big picture and make better-informed decisions.